nixworks/public/news/2013/09/14/japan-s-epsilon-rocket-makes-its-maiden-flight-carrying-the-hisaki-satellite-from-the-uchinoura-space-centre.md

 ### [2013-09-14](/news/2013/09/14/index.md)

-# Japan's ''Epsilon'' rocket makes its maiden flight, carrying the Hisaki satellite from the Uchinoura Space Centre
+# Japan's "Epsilon" rocket makes its maiden flight, carrying the Hisaki satellite from the Uchinoura Space Centre